Home for the Holidays (1972 film): Reception

 A psychological interpretation of Home for the Holidays storyline can be found in David Deal's critique, from his book Television Fright Films of the 1970s.
 He notes that the four Morgan daughters in the film all have masculine first-names, implying that "the father had always wanted sons and was therefore unforgiving of his progeny, [causing] the break in family ties."
-However, Deal also notes that "such subtleties are admirable but unnecessary" considering the movie's chief purpose was to frighten TV audiences.
-The author goes on to assail John Llewelyn Moxie's direction as being strictly pedestrian, with "very little visual flair or suspense, where a touch of either would have gone a long way."
+However, Deal also notes that "such subtleties are admirable but unnecessary" considering the film's chief purpose was to frighten TV audiences.
+The author goes on to assail John Llewelyn Moxey's direction as being strictly pedestrian, with "very little visual flair or suspense, where a touch of either would have gone a long way."

+In A Scary Little Christmas: A History of Yuletide Horror Films, 1972-2020 (2022), writer Matthew DuPée praises the film, noting that it "excels with its well-crafted story, despite some of its soap opera attributes."

-However, critic Howard Thompson of the New York Times was less sparing in his criticism, published the morning of the film's prime-time premiere.
+However, critic Howard Thompson of The New York Times was less sparing in his criticism, published the morning of the film's prime-time premiere.
 According to his article, "you never saw a grislier, wetter and flatter Yuletide meatball in the guise of a thriller."
 Ticking off the body count and describing how each victim is murdered, Thompson finally observes that "[if] you...really care whodunit, simply pick the shiftiest pair of eyes on the premises.
 This is a Christmas present?
 Somebody's got to be kidding."

+Chloe Walker of Paste magazine praised the film in a 2022 retrospective, noting its strong cast as well as its screenplay by Joseph Stefano.

 Justin Kerswell from Hysteria Lives! awarded the film 4/5 stars, writing, "Perhaps the film sails too close to soap opera histrionics at times...
 However, the performances are roundly so good that this doesn't matter, plus the story just keeps twisting and turning."

 Brett Gallman from Oh, the Horror! wrote, "Unfolding like a film adaptation of an Agatha Christie play, Home For the Holidays often feels stagebound and hemmed up; if not for beating the “Christmas horrors” out of the gate, I suspect it may be even more obscure than it already is, despite all of the talent involved.
 As it stands, it's a movie you'll probably hear about this time every year when horror fans begin to discuss the holiday-tinged offerings, and this is one of the last courses you'll ever need to digest."